One thing you will learn very quickly as a parent is there are often two opposing sides on any one subject when it comes to rearing kids.

 In Australia, we seem to have a funny relationship with breastfeeding.
 In the early days, we champion the breastfeeding mum and encourage her to always opt for breastfeeding over formula feeding if she can.

-While a whopping 96 percent of mothers initiate breastfeeding when their child is born, the 2006-2007 Longitudinal Study of Australian Children study revealed that by 12 months these rates have dropped off considerably.
+While a whopping 96 percent of mothers initiate breastfeeding when their child is born, the 2020 Australia’s Children report by the Australian Government indicates that this has dropped off to just 61 percent by four months of age and continues to drop afterwards.

 Barriers to extended breastfeeding include returning to the workforce, perceived supply issues, greater access to formula and a lack of support at home.